chrisjberry/datafluencyCB/docs/03_anova_between_subjects.md

 ## Bayes factor type: BFlinearModel, JZS
 ```

-This confirms the interaction that is apparent in the plot: There's no evidence for an effect of adversity within high resilience individuals (BF = <input class='webex-solveme nospaces' size='4' data-answer='["1.03"]'/>), but there's substantial evidence for an effect of adversity within low resilience individuals (BF = <input class='webex-solveme nospaces' size='4' data-answer='["2.39"]'/>x 10^17^), such that levels of distress are greatest when the level of adversity is highest.
+This confirms the interaction that is apparent in the plot: There's no evidence for an effect of adversity within high resilience individuals (BF~10~ = <input class='webex-solveme nospaces' size='4' data-answer='["1.03"]'/>), but there's substantial evidence for an effect of adversity within low resilience individuals (BF~10~ = <input class='webex-solveme nospaces' size='4' data-answer='["2.39"]'/>x 10^17^), such that levels of distress are greatest when the level of adversity is highest.

 Interestingly, this suggests that resilience may have a _buffering effect_ on the distress experienced as a result of childhood adversity (see Beutel et al., 2017, for further discussion).

 \